 - Give yourself the gift of health.
 If you’re like many women, your annual wellness visit is the only time you take out of your hectic schedule to see a doctor.
 So, if you’re due or overdue, schedule your annual well-woman appointment as the ultimate act of self-care.
 Then, make the most out of it.
 Be honest and open so that they can help keep you healthy, catch problems early, start treatment and prevent long-term issues.

 - Be grateful.
-During this gentle season, find time to enjoy life’s simple blessings and the beauty of each quiet moment.
+During this gentle season, enjoy life’s simple blessings and the beauty of each quiet moment.
 If you have a faith tradition, let it guide your moments and priorities.

 Dr. Heidi Braun is a much-loved OBGYN and practices at our VWC Short Pump location.
 When she’s not caring for women in the office, Dr. Braun spends as much time as she can with her husband and two daughters—especially during the holidays.